-For all transactions other than foreign sale and leasing income transactions, you may report your transactions on a transaction-by-transaction basis or on the basis of groups of transactions based on product lines or recognized industry or trade usage.
-See the instructions for line 5c for rules concerning grouping elections that may be made with respect to some or all transactions of the taxpayer.
+Generally, you may report transactions (including sale transactions and leasing transactions) either on a transaction-by-transaction basis or on the basis of groups of transactions based on product lines or recognized industry or trade usage.
+See the instructions for line 5c for rules concerning grouping elections that may be made with respect to transactions.
+However, you may not group sales and leases together, and you may not report foreign sale and leasing income in column (b) of Part II of the form on the basis of groups.